ClothoMoirai/Photo/README.md

 This automates basic processing of photos from my D800, creating a simple HTML page to display them and uploading to my webhosting.
 There are several TODO items but it is functional.
 Run with -h for some help information.

 ---
+- MultithreadProcessPhotos.py - A threaded processor.
+- DuplicateCardsThreadedProcessPhotos.py - experiment that accepts multiple source locations and alternately reads files from each.
+Depending on bottleneck situations it could produce a performance boost.

+---

 ## Requirements